ciukstar/salon/README.md

 Currently, the app only supports one business.
 Multi-business support is planned for future versions of the application.

+## User

+Application users, including clients, employees and administrators, can be registered through the ["Registration"](https://salon-w3cpovaqka-de.a.run.app/account) form.

+Users can also be managed by administrators in the section [“Users”](https://salon-w3cpovaqka-de.a.run.app/admin/users) of the group “Data”.

 ## ERD Diagram

 ![Entity Relationship Diagram](static/img/Salon-ERD.svg)